hammingweight/globebotter_redux/README.md

 ## The `GlobeBotter Redux` Application
 `GlobeBotter Redux` is a chatbot that answers questions about Italy, its culture, its cuisine, sights to see and things to do.
 The chatbot uses RAG to supplement the parametric knowledge of the LLM.
-The RAG information is obtained from a [mini travel guide](https://isiflorence.org/wp-content/uploads/2022/02/MINI-TRAVEL-GUIDE.pdf) that was chunked and stored in a Chroma vector database.
+The RAG information is obtained from a [ISI Florence mini travel guide](https://isiflorence.org/wp-content/uploads/2022/02/MINI-TRAVEL-GUIDE.pdf) that was chunked and stored in a Chroma vector database.

 ## Testing LLM Applications